This week’s question comes from Lena:

 Do these things add up to spell out that he’s not a match for you?
 That is something that only you can answer for yourself.
 Let us see if we can help you in a different way… one that will allow you to find out the answer without any doubt.

 One of the greatest frustrations in relationship comes from the unrealistic expectation that the “right person” will somehow know what you like and don’t like.
-He won’t (and if you dated women, she won’t know either).
+He won’t.

 Asking for what you want allows two things to happen: